 Alternate mowing direction to avoid making ruts in the turf over time.
-This also helps disperse clippings which enhances decomposition and fertilization.
+This also helps the disperse clippings, which enhances decomposition and fertilization.

-Avoiding Cutting Too Low
+Avoiding a Low Cut

-If the cutting width of the mower is wider than the mower you previously used, raise the cutting height to ensure that uneven turf is not cut too short.
+If the machine cutting width is wider than the machine that you previously used, raise the cutting height to ensure that uneven turf is not cut too short.

-Selecting the Proper Height of Cut to Suit Conditions
+Select the Proper Height-of-Cut Setting to Suit Conditions

 Remove approximately 25 mm (1 inch) or no more than 1/3 of the grass blade when cutting.
-In exceptionally lush and dense grass, you may have to slow down the forward speed and/or raise the height of cut to the next higher setting.
+In exceptionally lush and dense grass, you may need to slow down the forward speed and/or raise the height-of-cut to the next higher setting.

-Important: If cutting more than 1/3 of the grass blade off, or in sparse long grass or dry conditions, the use of flat sail blades is recommended to reduce air-borne chaff, debris, and unnecessary strain on deck-drive components.
+Important: If you are cutting more than 1/3 of the grass blade, or are mowing in sparse long grass or dry conditions, use the flat sail of the blades to reduce air-borne chaff, debris, and strain on the deck-drive components.